-Data from the Occupational Safety and Health Administration reveal that dozens of workers suffer fatal or serious accidents each week in the U.S. Of the total job-related fatalities that occurred in 2015, for example, about 21.4 percent were in the construction industry.
+Data from the Occupational Safety and Health Administration reveal that dozens of workers suffer fatal or serious accidents each week in the U.S. Of the total job-related fatalities that occurred in 2018, for example, about a quarter were in the construction industry.
 Workplace deaths are also a problem in Maryland.
-According to the Bureau of Labor Statistics, there were 73 fatal work injuries in Maryland in 2014.
+According to the Bureau of Labor Statistics, there were 97 fatal work injuries in Maryland in 2018.

 Workers’ compensation is an insurance program that pays monetary benefits to workers who become injured, ill, or disabled as a result of a workplace injury.
 The insurance premium is paid wholly by the employer and is free for the employee.
 Broadly speaking, injuries are covered by the workers’ compensation law if they took place on the job.
 More specifically, the law provides that the injury suffered must have been caused by an “accidental personal injury arising out of and in the course of employment.”
 This means that the injury must have taken place because of conditions required by the employer for doing the job, and it must have taken place when the employee was doing the job.
 A workers’ compensation attorney can provide advise as to whether these factors are likely satisfied in their situation.